Skip to main content

 WHAT DOES UNION NEUTRALITY MEAN?

-Microsoft has committed to be completely neutral in the union drive at Activision Blizzard and let workers decide for themselves, including training Activision Blizzard supervisors to respect our choice to unionize.
+Microsoft has committed to be completely neutral in any union drive and to let workers decide for ourselves, including training supervisors to respect our choice to unionize.

 Microsoft publicly released a statement where they said, “The tech sector itself is addressing a new facet that has long been important to the U.S. economy and American democracy – the right of workers to organize… We are committed to creative and collaborative approaches with unions when employees wish to exercise their rights.”

-The Communications Workers of America (CWA) is a democratic union that represents hundreds of thousands of workers in private and public sector employment.
+The Communications Workers of America (CWA) is a democratic union made up of hundreds of thousands of workers in private and public sector employment.
 CWA members work in telecommunications, tech, information technology, news media, broadcast, cable television, health care, public service, education, and other fields.

-Through CODE-CWA, more than 6,000 tech and game workers have unionized at major multinational tech companies, tiny startups, small indie game studios, AAA game publishers, non-profits, progressive tech companies, equitable worker co-ops, and more.
+Over the past few years, more than 7,000 tech and game workers have unionized with CWA at major multinational tech companies, tiny startups, small indie game studios, AAA game publishers, non-profits, progressive tech companies, and more.

-No. CWA is a democratic member-run union.
+CWA is a democratic member-run union.
 All of our leaders are members, elected by their co-workers.
-The union is all of us.
-We will choose our own shop stewards, will vote for who runs the union, will elect a bargaining team, and will vote on all contracts.
+Our union is all of us.
+We will elect a bargaining team, vote on our contracts, and vote for who runs our Local union.

 WHAT IS AN ORGANIZING COMMITTEE?